Gillian Martin

-Gillian Anne Martin is a Scottish politician who has served as Cabinet Secretary for Climate Action and Energy since June 2025.
-She previously served as Minister for Climate Action between 2023 and 2025, and as Acting Cabinet Secretary for Net Zero and Energy between July 2024 and June 2025, filling the latter role on an interim basis for the duration of Màiri McAllan's maternity leave.
+Gillian Anne Martin is a Scottish politician who has served as Cabinet Secretary for Climate Action and Rural Affairs since 2025.
+(Note: Cabinet Secretary for Climate Action and Energy from June 2025 to May 2026) She previously served as Minister for Climate Action between 2023 and 2025, and as Acting Cabinet Secretary for Net Zero and Energy between July 2024 and June 2025, filling the latter role on an interim basis for the duration of Màiri McAllan's maternity leave.
 A member of the Scottish National Party (SNP), she has been a Member of the Scottish Parliament (MSP) for the Aberdeenshire East since 2016.

 Early life and career

 Martin grew up in Newburgh and was educated at Ellon Academy.
 Her parents have always been politically active.

 A graduate of the University of Glasgow, she worked as a lecturer in further education for 15 years, including at North East Scotland College.
 Alongside this, Martin ran her own business in video production and training for the energy sector.

 She was the manager of an emergency media response team for oil and gas companies for 10 years.